ajaymahadeven/crypto-order-book/README.md

 ## License

-This project is licensed under the BSD 2-Clause License, as the `WS_URL` is private and owned by Low Observable Technology (https://lo.tech/).
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.